mitolog/dtcgen/README.md

 }
 ```

-You can change for each design tool.
-Parameters are as below：
+You can set parameters to each design tool.
+Settable Parameters are as below：

 - caseSensitive: boolean set true if you want keyword to be case sensitive
 - keywords: string[] you can set multiple keywords within symbols'/components' name